[QODBC-Desktop] How to create Link Server with MS SQL 2000

 QODBC 9.00.00.261 Version

 Running QODBC as a Linked server requires the Server Edition of QODBC.
+The QODBC Server Edition includes DCOM servers required to allow QODBC to run as a system service to find the instance of QuickBooks running on the server console.
 QuickBooks must be running with the company file opened on the system console.
-The QODBC Server Edition includes DCOM servers required to allow QODBC running as a system service to find the instance of QuickBooks running on the server console.

 Two Choices Setting up Linked Table with MS SQL Server